SoftwareDefinedVehicle/kuksa-databroker/doc/kuksa_requirementes.md

 2. Databroker shall support at least those metadata elements as defined by the VSS rule set.

 ### As Provider
-1. As a provider I want to `Set` the value and current value of one or many sensors and/or actuators with its timestamp to Databroker.
+1. As a provider I want to `Set` the value and current value of one or many attributes, sensors, and/or actuators with its timestamp to Databroker in an "easy to implement" way.

-2.
+2. As a provider I want to be informed about the current availability state of the data broker service.
+3. As a provider I want to be informed if any of my provided signals is already provided by another provider.

+4. As a provider to get the metadata of all my provided signals immediately after the service point becomes available
+   - to cross check my offering with the expectation

+* to have a efficient possibility to (frequently) update a signal's current value

-3. A provider shall be able to continuously and efficiently (e.g. via grpc stream) _**update**_ the current value of one or multiple sensors and/or actuators with its timestamp.
+4. As a provider I want to be able to frequently and efficiently (e.g. via grpc stream) _**update**_ the current value of one or multiple sensors and/or actuators with its timestamp.

-4. A provider shall be able to `Subscribe` to the databroker to receive actuation requests.

-5. As a provider I want to `Set` once attributes values.

-6. As a provider I don’t need to but I would like to `Get` sensor values or current values of actuatros?.

-7. As a provider I don’t want to `Set` target values to Databroker.
+5. As a provider I want to be informed about actuation requests (i.e. setting the target value of an actuator) on my provided actuator signals.

 # Non-Functional Requirements